MaciekBielski/cLabs/README.md

 12. Base class in a hierarchy should not be copied by default, use explicit `virtual clone` function for that,
 13. Code in a declarative way
+14. Passing/returning by value:
+    - Return by value by default (elided by compiler),
+    - Pass by value in the constructor,
+    - By default pass by `const T&`, for justified optimization pass by `T&& noexcept and move at the end`,

 Miscs